solutions

 Stores and authenticates those tokens for future payments

-Exposes a tokenize API so you can generate and manage tokens in your own flows.
+Exposes a tokenize API that supports the full tokenization process, allowing you to generate and manage tokens directly within your own payment flows.

 In Fenige’s e-commerce and P2P products, tokenization assigns a one-time token to each transaction and card, helping protect operations from fraud and increasing the acceptance rate by over 5%.